mastondzn/eslint/README.md

 // Type of the project. 'lib' for libraries, the default is 'app'
   type: 'lib',

-  // Enable stylistic formatting rules
+  // Enable  formatting rules
-  // stylistic: true,
+  // : true,

-  // Or customize the stylistic rules
+  // Or customize the  rules
-  stylistic: {
+  : {
     indent: 2, // 4, or 'tab'
     quotes: 'single', // or 'double'
   },